 Change is imperative.
-Yet many financial organisations' large-scale transformation initiatives meet with setbacks, delays and even failure.
+Yet many financial organizations' large-scale transformation initiatives meet with setbacks, delays and even failure.
 Those that succeed are soon confronted with a painful truth: they are not leapfrogging.
-At best, transformation can put these organisations on par with their newer, more nimble competitors.
+At best, transformation can put these organizations on par with their newer, more nimble competitors.

 There are three steps to achieving success in the innovation space: